polytope-labs/hyperbridge/README.md

 - It checks whether the update is relevant by checking whether it attests to a later slot than the trusted_state or contains the next sync committee.
 If not, it returns an error.
 - It verifies the sync committee aggregate signature by checking that it is valid for the given sync committee participants and domain.
 If not, it returns an error.
 - It verifies the finality_branch of the update by checking whether it confirms the finalized_header that matches the finalized checkpoint root saved in the trusted_state.
 If not, it returns an error.
-- It verifies the ancestry proofs of a sync committee attestation update.
-It iterates over the ancestor blocks in the update and for each block, checks if its ancestry proof is either a BlockRoots proof or a HistoricalRoots proof.
-It then calculates the merkle roots and checks if the merkle branches are valid using the is_valid_merkle_branch function.
-If any of the merkle branches are invalid, the function returns an error.
+- It optionally verifies ancestry proofs if they are present.
-- It verifies the associated execution header of the finalized beacon header.
+- It verifies the associated execution payload of the finalized beacon header.
-- If all the above checks pass, the function returns a new LightClientState object with the updated trusted_state.
+- If all the checks pass, the function returns a new LightClientState.

 # Major Depedencies